Why they are good policy - plus options for design

 Changing out our vehicle fleet will take decades.
 Auto manufacturers are not even planning on having full electric lines until 2035 and the most aggressive state and federal plans are on similar timetables.
 The vast majority of the vehicles on the road will be gas powered far beyond 2030.
 We need to help people get out of their cars now.

 On this page we describe why e-bike programs can be effective.
-Then we survey the range of program designs being used to help people get out of their cars on to two (or three) electric assisted wheels.
-(Jump down to Program Designs)
+Then we survey the range of program design options for both governmental and corporate TDM programs being used to help people get out of their cars on to two (or three) electric assisted wheels.

 E-bikes can be a game changer for helping people take more trips without their cars.

 Overcome many of the challenges people have with bicycles

 E-bikes are great at climbing hills, beating headwinds, hauling kids & loads and tackling long commutes all with no sweat (unless you want it).
 Plus e-bike riders feel safer navigating traffic with the extra acceleration power.

 Cheaper and faster to deploy

 E-bikes cost about 10% as much as an electric car.
 With reduced capital costs we do not have to wait until an individual owner - or fleet operator - is ready to fully replace a gas powered vehicle to put an e-bike in service and start reducing gas powered trip miles.

 E-bikes charge in 2-6 hours from a regular household outlet.
 No panel upgrades.
 No permitting.

 E-bike chargers only pull 150-400 watts from a 120 volt circuit and provide 10-20 miles of range per hour of charging.
 Getting this rate of recovery for charging an electric car requires a Level 2 charger pulling 3-6 kW from a 240 volt circuit.